 On January 26, the artist is usually away from his family and home, performing at special events.

-This Survival Day, Mau Power is excited to be sharing his music and message as part of NITV's Sunrise Ceremony, "It really is an opportunity to give some perspective from the Torres Strait and also from what I do as an artist.
+On 2020's Survival Day, Mau Power was excited to be sharing his music and message as part of NITV's Sunrise Ceremony, "It really is an opportunity to give some perspective from the Torres Strait and also from what I do as an artist.

 "What we will be thinking about on the day during the performance, particularly during the song 'Freedom' is the mentality that we are in and where we can start from internally, to have this conversation."